kasramojallal1/course-deeplearning-pytorch/README.md

 # course-deeplearning-pytorch
-This repository is for the "ZeroToMastery - PyTorch for Deep Learning" course
+This repository is for the "ZeroToMastery - PyTorch for Deep Learning" course.